Got tomatoes? How about a tomato sandwich? This is the perfect tomato sandwich that was made famous in the movie Midnight in the

 Peel, slice as thin as the bread and drain thoroughly between layers of paper towels.
 Soggy tomatoes make soggy sandwiches.
 Sprinkle the tomatoes with Lawry's Seasoned Salt before assembling the sandwiches.

+It's a great day to play in the kitchen with it raining outside.
+The rain is making me very happy.
 Have a great day, be happy and may God bless you and yours.